 - An AFSA account is for use on our website only.
 AFSA uses the Australian Government Identity Matching Services to help you prove who you are.
 Learn more about IDMatch.

 If you need help, see Get help with creating an Online Services account.

-If you are completing the form on behalf of someone else or if online lodgement is not an option for you, you can lodge your application offline.
-To do this, contact us for a Bankruptcy Form and return it via post
+If you can’t complete the form online or are completing the form on behalf of someone else, you can submit the Bankruptcy Form offline.
+To do this, contact us for a Bankruptcy Form and return it via post.

-If we don't accept your application, we notify you in writing with the reason why.
+If we don't accept your application, we’ll notify you in writing with the reasons why.

-If you submitted your Bankruptcy Form online you can log back into your account to see the status of your application and, once accepted, your AFSA administration number.
+If you submitted your Bankruptcy Form online, you can log back into your account at any time to see the status of your application.
+For more information, see Check the status of your bankruptcy application.